Skip to main content

 USB ID Search Results

-After executing the command, the terminal will display similar device IDs (example shown):
+After executing the command, the terminal will display a device ID similar to the following (example):

 CAN ID Search Results

-After executing the command, judge based on actual results:
+After executing the command, judge based on the terminal output:

-• Device Not Found: If Total 0 uuids found is displayed, possible causes include:
+• No device found: If Total 0 uuids found is displayed, possible reasons include:

 • Incorrect CAN network configuration

-• Mismatched CAN speed (ensure the host, mainboard, and toolboard speeds are consistent)
+• CAN bus speed mismatch (ensure host, mainboard, and tool board speeds are consistent)

-• The ID is already in use (disable it in the configuration, then power off and restart)
+• The ID is already in use (need to mask it in the configuration, then power off and restart)

 RS232 ID Search Results

-After executing the command, the terminal will display the RS232 device path (example shown):
+After executing the command, the terminal will display the RS232 device path (example):

 RS232 devices must specify the baud rate and restart method in the configuration: